Defensive Assets Play an Important Role in a Winning Strategy

 Defensive asset classes have helped offset stock market declines

 This understanding that markets can be volatile at times is why Schwab Intelligent Portfolios includes allocations to defensive asset classes as part of broadly diversified portfolios.
-Investors who hold defensive asset classes in their portfolios likely saw those investments play their important role of providing diversification and ballast during the recent market tumble in Q1 2020, helping offset stock market declines.
+Investors who hold defensive asset classes in their portfolios likely saw those investments play their important role of providing diversification and ballast to help offset stock market declines during the market tumble in Q1 2020 with the onset of the pandemic as well as during the more recent volatility in Q1 2022 with escalating geopolitical risks over the Russia-Ukraine conflict, elevated inflation and expected Fed rate hikes.

 Table 1: Defensive investments provided stability when stocks tumbled

-Source: Morningstar Direct, 1/1/2020–3/31/2020.
-Indexes used for each asset class are: U.S. Large Cap Stocks, S&P 500® Index; U.S. Small Cap Stocks, Russell 2000® Index; International Stocks, MSCI EAFE Index; Cash, Bloomberg Barclays U.S. Treasury Bill 1-3 Month Index; Gold and Other Precious Metals, LBMA Gold Price; Treasuries, Bloomberg Barclays U.S. Treasury 3-7 Year Bond Index.
+Source: Morningstar Direct, 1/1/2020–3/31/2020 and 1/1/2022–2/28/2022.
+Indexes used for each asset class are: U.S. Large Cap Stocks, S&P 500® Index; U.S. Small Cap Stocks, Russell 2000® Index; International Developed Market Stocks, MSCI EAFE Index; Emerging Market Stocks, MSCI EM Index; Cash, Bloomberg U.S. Treasury Bill 1-3 Month Index; Gold and Other Precious Metals, LBMA Gold Price; Treasuries, Bloomberg U.S. Treasury 3-7 Year Bond Index.
 Indexes are unmanaged, do not incur management fees, costs and expenses, and cannot be invested in directly.
 Past performance is no guarantee of future results.

 Defensive asset classes provide strong diversification relative to stocks

 While cash, gold and Treasuries are all considered defensive asset classes, each arrives at that characteristic in a different way.
 Cash has historically provided stability in the form of very low volatility, along with a lower return.
 By contrast, gold has produced a high return along with high volatility.
-Treasuries are backed by the full faith and credit of the U.S. government, though they can be sensitive to changes in interest rates.
-Importantly, what these asset classes share is a low to negative “correlation” with other asset classes such as stocks.
+Treasuries are backed by the full faith and credit of the U.S. government, though they can be sensitive to changes in interest rates and have faced a headwind in the rising interest rate environment of 2022 compared with the environment of rapidly falling rates in Q1 2020.
+Importantly, what these asset classes share is a low to negative "correlation" with other asset classes such as stocks.
 This simply means that they tend not to move in lockstep with stock prices.
 When stock prices fall, they might remain stable or actually increase in value, as seen recently.

 Correlation is a statistical measure ranging in value from +1 to -1.
 If two asset classes have a correlation of +1, that means they rise and fall together in perfect synchronicity.
 A correlation of -1 indicates that they move exactly opposite to one another.
 A zero correlation means that they move independent of one another.
 The lower the correlation, the greater the diversification benefit provided by investing across those asset classes.